 Solo Travel: For solo traveller, Gold Single is available onboard The Ghan.
-The price is from $6,219pp.
 Please contact us to book Gold Single.
 Please contact us to book.

 Dates or itinerary don't fit?
 We are specialising in bespoke "tailor-made" luxury or private journeys.
 Please contact us for a "tailor-made" itinerary for your perfect adventure.